hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws/15-quiz-4/assignment.md

 difficulty: basic
 timelimit: 1800
 ---
-The Terraform private module registry automatically updates private modules copied from the public registry if the original public modules are updated.
+The Terraform Terraform Private Registry  automatically updates private modules copied from the public registry if the original public modules are updated.